-- 10. The organisation should provide information on the activities it has undertaken during the reporting period to support specific programmes of the African Union (AU) that concern the promotion and protection of the rights and welfare of the child, such as: - a) Campaign on Accelerated Reduction of Maternal, Newborn and Child Mortality in Africa (CARMA); - b) Call for Accelerated Action on the Implementation of the Plan of Action Towards Africa Fit for Children: - c) Abuja Call for Accelerated Action Towards Universal Access to HIV and AIDS, Tuberculosis and Malaria Services in Africa. - d) Campaign to End Child Marriage in Africa; and - e) Campaign on Combating Human Trafficking. - 11.
-The organisation should also provide information about its participation in AU activities, including: - a) participation in relevant events during AU summits and other relevant meetings such as sessions or meetings of the African Commission on Human and Peoples' Rights and the African Court on Human and Peoples' Rights.; and - collaboration or partnership with the Department of Social Affairs of the AU Commission or any other relevant organs or institutions of the AU.
+- 7. The organisation should provide information on the activities it has undertaken during the reporting period to support specific programmes of the African Union (AU) that concern the promotion and protection of the rights and welfare of the child and Agenda 2040. - 8.
+The organisation should also provide information about its participation in AU activities, including: - a) participation in relevant events during AU summits and other relevant meetings such as sessions or meetings of the African Commission on Human and Peoples' Rights and the African Court on Human and Peoples' Rights.; and - b) collaboration or partnership with the Department of Social Affairs of the AU Commission or any other relevant organs or institutions of the AU.